 With our proven record of outsourced promotional services expertise, we took action in 2013 on our stated strategy of searching for product in-licensing, acquisition and partnering opportunities that could add more predictable, higher growth, higher margin business that can reduce the natural volatility of our current core businesses, and at the same time leverage the breadth of our installed infrastructure and strength of our core commercialization capabilities.
-Through our Interpace Diagnostics entity, we have recently announced a strategy focused on becoming a leading commercialization company for the molecular diagnostics industry via in-licensing, acquiring or partnering.
+Through our Interpace Diagnostics entity, we have recently begun executing on our announced strategy focused on becoming a leading commercialization company for the molecular diagnostics industry via in-licensing, acquiring or partnering.
 The molecular diagnostics industry is highly fragmented with numerous strong science-based companies that have developed clinically important tests which are ready or near ready for market.
 A vast majority of these companies have very limited experience bringing a test to market and many of them do not have the capital to build an infrastructure to effectively commercialize their test.
 Due to their complexity, most molecular diagnostic tests require a specialized go-to-market strategy, which includes messaging to physicians and potentially patients, similar to launching of a new drug in the pharmaceutical market.
 Developing and delivering these kinds of messages, fully leveraging our extensive commercial infrastructure in an impactful, innovative and ROI centric manner is one of our strengths.
 Given our proven core sales and marketing and full commercialization capabilities, we believe this is a natural extension for us and the strength of these core capabilities, our installed infrastructure and the ability to gain synergies significantly mitigates the risks associated with this strategy.
+We will require additional resources in 2014 and future opportunities may require up-front investment to continue this strategy.